Glossary

 Can drip marketing be used outside of email?

-Yes, drip marketing extends beyond email marketing to include SMS and text messages, push notifications, direct mail, and even in-app messaging.
+Yes, drip marketing extends beyond email to include SMS, push notifications, direct mail, and in-app messaging.
 The core principle — delivering pre-composed messages based on time-based or behavioral triggers — applies across channels.
-Multi-channel drip campaigns that coordinate messages across email, SMS, and other touchpoints tend to be more effective than single-channel approaches.
+Multi-channel drip campaigns that coordinate messages across email, SMS, and other touchpoints tend to be more effective than single-channel approaches, especially when powered by unified CDP profiles.

 CDP.com Staff